JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 ### Further reading on expect/actual declarations

-* To see expect/actual declarations in action, check out the [basic KMP app example](quickstart.md#create-a-project) with the example of a function that returns the platform name for each target.
+* To see expect/actual declarations in action, check out the [basic KMP app example](quickstart.md#create-a-project) with a function that returns the platform name for each target.
 * For a deep dive on the expect/actual mechanism, see [Expected and actual declarations](multiplatform-expect-actual.md).

 ## Interfaces in common code